owlbarn/tutorial/chapters/algodiff.md

 ### Expressing Computation

-Let's look at the the previous example of [@eq:algodiff:example], and express it with the AD module.
+Let's look at the the previous example, and express it with the AD module.
 Normally, the code below should do.

 ```ocaml